prashanthsadasivan/prashanthsadasivan.github.io/_posts/2026-08-19-the-job-aint-the-same.md

 Professionally, though, while I’ve produced more than I could have hoped to without the tools I’m using, I can’t help but feel like it’s all just not quite as satisfying.
 I’ve achieved a flow state while using these tools to build stuff, and I’ve learned a ton about codebases by asking them how they work, building diagrams, etc., but when it comes to building things, it’s truly just a different feeling.

 I’ve done things in two hours what used to take eight, but those two hours are more QA and review than it is the act of creating.
-And it's hard to feel like a creation made with an agent is truly my own creation, or to have as much pride about what it built as I did when I wrote it.
+And it's hard to feel like a creation made with an agent is truly my own creation, or to have as much pride about what an agent built as I did when I wrote it.

 Some things I miss about the old way of doing things: